mwkyuen/hotel/README.md

 ## Description

-The Hotel Concierge Library comes with 12 functions.
+The Hotel Concierge Library is a Command Line Interface (CLI) program with 12 functions.
 A general description of each function can be viewed using the command `hotel --help`.
-Moreover, a more detailed description of each function can be viewed by using the command `hotel COMMAND --help`.
+Moreover, a more detailed description of each function can be viewed by using the command `hotel FUNCTION --help`.

+### Config

+Object passed throughout the CLI program.
+It has six components:
+1. Current working directoy (/path/to/hotel)
+2. Client list
+3. Client Supplementary info
+4. Hotel
+5. Reservations dataframe
+6. Intervals dataframe

+Not applicable in Begin, Quit, Initialize functions

 ### Initialize & Session information